Ergodicity of Poisson products and applications: Nonexistence of equivariant thinning

-Here is a formalization of the notion of a (deterministic) \emph{thinning}.
-This is a $\mathcal{B}^*$-measurable map $\Psi:X^* \to X^*$, satisfying
+Here is a formalization of the notion of a (deterministic) \emph {thinning}.
+This is a $\mathcal{B}^*$-measurable map $\Psi\dvtx X^* \to X^*$, satisfying

-This essentially means that $\Psi$ is a measurable map on the space $X^*$ of countable sets of $X$, for which almost-surely $\Psi(\omega) \subset \omega$.
+This essentially means that $\Psi$ is a measurable map on the space $X^*$ of countable sets of $X$, for which almost-surely $\Psi(\omega) \subset\omega$.

-A \emph{Poisson thinning} satisfies the extra condition that $\mu^*\circ \Psi^{-1} = (\theta \mu)^*$ for some $\theta \in (0,1)$.
-By $(\theta \mu)^*$ we mean the measure on $(X^*,\mathcal{B}^*)$ which corresponds to a Poisson process with intensity given by $\theta \cdot \mu$.
+A \emph{Poisson thinning} satisfies the extra condition that $\mu^*\circ\Psi^{-1} = (\theta\mu)^*$ for some $\theta\in(0,1)$.
+By $(\theta\mu)^*$ we mean the measure on $(X^*,\mathcal{B}^*)$ which corresponds to a Poisson process with intensity given by $\theta\cdot \mu$.
 In other words, the law of the countable set $\Psi(\omega)$ is that of a lower-intensity Poisson process.

-Given a measure preserving transformation $T:X \to X$, a thinning $\Psi$ is called \emph{$T$-equivariant} if $\Psi \circ T_* = T_* \circ \Psi$.
+Given a measure preserving transformation $T\dvtx X \to X$, a thinning $\Psi$ is called \emph{$T$-equivariant} if $\Psi\circ T_* = T_* \circ \Psi$.
 A thinning $\Psi$ is \emph{trivial} if

 \begin{prop} Let $T$ be a group-action by measure preserving transformations.
-If ~$T \times T_*$ is ergodic, there does not exist a non-trivial $T$-equivariant thinning. \end{prop} \begin{proof} Suppose by contradiction that $\Psi$ is a non-trivial $T$-equivariant thinning.
+If $T \times T_*$ is ergodic, there does not exist a nontrivial $T$-equivariant thinning. \end{prop} \begin{pf} Suppose by contradiction that $\Psi$ is a nontrivial $T$-equivariant thinning.
 Consider the set

 Measurability of the set $A$ is verified by the following: